kmkroski/ArduboyLiteOut/README.md

 # ArduboyLiteOut
 A simple "Lights Out"-style game for the Arduboy handheld game console.

-See https://community.arduboy.com/t/lite-out-a-turn-off-all-the-lights-style-game/2711 for more information.
+See this forum post https://community.arduboy.com/t/lite-out-a-turn-off-all-the-lights-style-game/2711 for more information.

+## License
 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or